-- cmor_type: can be CMIP5 if the CMOR table is in the same format as the CMIP5 table or CMIP6 if the table is in the same format as the CMIP6 table. - cmor_strict: if this is set to false, the CMOR table will be extended with variables from the esmvalcore/ cmor/tables/custom directory and it is possible to use variables with a mip which is different from the MIP table in which they are defined. - cmor_path: path to the CMOR table.
+- cmor_type: can be CMIP5 if the CMOR table is in the same format as the CMIP5 table or CMIP6 if the table is in the same format as the CMIP6 table. - cmor_strict: if this is set to false, the CMOR table will be extended with variables from the Custom CMOR tables (by default loaded from the esmvalcore/cmor/tables/custom directory) and it is possible to use variables with a mip which is different from the MIP table in which they are defined. - cmor_path: path to the CMOR table.
 Relative paths are with respect to esmvalcore/cmor/tables.
 Defaults to the value provided in cmor_type written in lower case. - cmor_default_table_prefix: Prefix that needs to be added to the mip to get the name of the file containing the mip table.
 Defaults to the value provided in cmor_type.